numworks/epsilon/docs/index.md

     <dd class="text-justify">Memory allocation has to be contiguous.
 So the allocation algorithm has to use a smart heuristic to ensure that it will not fragment its allocated space too much.</dd>
   </dl>

-Some automatic memory management solutions do exist (garbage collection, smart pointers), but they all come with a cost.
-We decided to manually manage dynamic memory, but to use it as sparingly as possible.
+We decided to avoid `malloc` altogether and to use a mix of static allocation and a pool of relocatable garbage-collected nodes for manipulating mathematical expressions.

 ### Writing code that runs on the bare metal